Statement of Welcome

 Welcome!

 At our heart, St. Andrew’s is a faithful and compassionate community, committed to sharing Christ’s love through worship, hospitality, and action—for the sake of our neighbors and the world God so loves.
+We are glad you are here.

 Mission Statement